Saurabh9527/Cinema/README.md

-## Netflix UI Clone
+## Cinema UI

-- This project is a clone of the Netflix user interface, featuring user authentication, movie browsing, and search functionalities.
+- Cinema: Your all-in-one movie hub.
+Seamlessly integrates ReactJS, Node.js, MongoDB, and APIs like TMDB and OpenAI for a dynamic movie experience with authentication, trailers, and advanced search.

 ## Features 🚀